Influence can be defined as “the capacity to have an effect on the character, development, or behavior of someone or something, or the effect itself.”

 It also can be defined as “the power to shape policy or ensure favorable treatment from someone, especially through status, contacts, or wealth.”

-Influence could be measured by a single point.
-Exactly, ask, “how many followers do you have on a social media account?”
-Or, “how many points do you have in this game?”
+We could argue and say influence can be retained through money.
+Money itself, a currency, can have power over people.
+The influence could be measured by a single point.
+Exactly, ask, “How many followers do you have on a social media account?”
+Or, “How many points do you have in this game?”

-Influence could also be an act of persuasion, where allies and divides are drawn.
+The influence could also be an act of persuasion, where allies and divides are drawn.
 This may come in the form of negotiating, bartering, or social status.

-Influence itself is the currency used in our political economy.
+And influence itself is the currency used in our political economy.

-Contrasting influence, we have legacy.
+Contrasting influence, we have a legacy.

 Legacy can be defined as “a thing handed down by a predecessor.”
 If influence is the capital, legacy would be the investment and “profit” from it.